-Do you have chronic or serious health conditions that require frequent monitoring, such as diabetes or asthma?
+Do you have severe or chronic health conditions that require frequent monitoring, such as diabetes or asthma?

 Do you play sports or do activities where you could be injured?

-Do you rely on any prescription medications, such as inhalers, antidepressants, or insulin?
+Do you rely on prescription medications, such as inhalers, antidepressants, or insulin?

-Family: in the US, students can remain on their parents’ health insurance plan until they turn twenty-six years old.
-International students should check to see if they qualify to remain covered under their parents’ plan, and if that plan will still cover them while in school in the US.
-For this option, it will also be important to make sure the plan will be accepted in the US.
+Students can remain on their parents’ health insurance plan in the US until they turn 26 years old.
+International students should check if they qualify to remain covered under their parents’ plan and if that plan will still cover them while in school in the US.
+It will also be important to make sure the plan will be accepted in the US for this option.

-Once you have health insurance coverage, you can feel comfortable seeking out health care for your needs, knowing that at least a portion of the costs will be covered.
-Each school will have its own process for using health insurance for on-campus services.
+Once you have health insurance coverage, you can feel comfortable seeking out health care for your needs, knowing that a portion of the costs will be covered.
+Each school will have its process for using health insurance for on-campus services.